Critical incidents

 • People exposed to critical incidents can continue to react for days.
 New symptoms could take some time to appear.
 There should be multiple opportunities to check in that are respectful of a person’s right to refuse assistance.

-• Critical incidents should be discussed to understand how an incident happened.
+• Critical incidents should be discussed to understand how they happened.
 It’s important that the discussions not shift blame to the worker.
 This could cause self-blame in a person who has just experienced a traumatic event.

 • Peer support programs can be helpful but should be carefully considered.
 The Mental Health Commission of Canada has resources that can ensure this is done well.